 2. The liability coverage on the non-owned vehicle is primary.
 The driver’s coverage is secondary.
 If the driver owns two vehicles with separate policies or has access to multiple resident relative policies, then those policies are considered applicable at the same priority.
 Each insurer must pay that proportion that its liability limit bears to the total of all applicable limits.

-3. Stacking.
+3. Stacking

 Stacking is only allowed where the insured is operating a non-owned vehicle and owns other vehicles insured on separate policies.

-Look at Who the Driver Lives with for Excess Coverage Based upon Family Member Coverage
+Look at who the Driver Lives with for Excess Coverage Based upon Family Member Coverage

 Sometimes you have to literally follow the driver home.
 By following the driver home, you may find additional coverage.
-If the driver was driving a non-owned vehicle, then he may be insured under the policies issued to the relatives who live in that home with him.
+If the driver was driving a non-owned vehicle, then he may be insured under the policies issued to the relatives who live in the home with him.
 If that results in excess coverage, then the excess carriers pay on a pro rata basis.

-For instance assume that you are a traveling salesman.
+For instance, assume that you are a traveling salesman.
 Your employer furnishes a vehicle for you on a regular basis.
 You are involved in a crash that causes injury and you’re at fault.
 Your personal auto policy does not apply in that case because the use is regular.

 Take another example, you own a vehicle insured through Carrier #1.
 Your son and daughter live with you.
 Your daughter is driving the son’s car which is insured by Carrier #2.
 The daughter does not own a vehicle.
 She is involved in a crash for which she is at fault.
-She is covered under the son’s policy but not under your policy since she was driving a vehicle owned by a family member and she is not a named insured.
+She is covered under the son’s policy but not covered under your policy since she was driving a vehicle owned by a family member and she’s not a named insured.

 Change that example a bit and assume that you are driving your son’s vehicle.
 Since you are the named insured, the exclusion does not apply to you and therefore you have coverage under both your son’s policy which covers his vehicle and your policy which covers your vehicle.
 If the situation was reversed and your son was driving your vehicle, the outcome would be the same since he is a named insured under his policy.